Written by Ashwin Dewan and published on 26 April 2021.

 "Breastfeed for at least six months.
 Don't give in to the pressure of getting back in shape in short time.
 Its neither good for you, nor your newborn.
 Check with your gynecologist what foods you should be consuming.
 Strict dieting at this time is a no-no. And yes, breastfeeding can actually help you burn calories," says Raveena.

 Karisma Kapoor, actor and elder sister of Kareena Kapoor Khan, is super stylish and a hands-on mom to her two children.

 "Women often have various notions about some foods which should or shouldn't be eaten when they are pregnant.
 When it comes to shedding kilos after pregnancy, it becomes crucial to lose weight in a safe manner without depriving your body of the essential nutrients.
 After all, you need to breastfeed your baby and manage other tasks as well, and not eating right will only harm your body," says Karisma.

 Bollywood actor and former Miss World Aishwarya Rai Bachchan gave birth to Aradhya in 2011.
 She breastfed her little one for a long time.

-"Enjoy your motherhood years no matter how consuming it might be.
-You must always remember that having a child is a blessing.
-Plan well and give everything its sweet time.”
+"Enjoy your motherhood years, no matter how consuming it might be.
+Always remember that having a child is a blessing.
+Plan well and give everything its sweet time," says Aishwarya.